 “He was very emotional and upset as he couldn’t understand what he had done wrong,” Croker said.
 She went on to explain that the thinking chair was not meant to be used as a form of punishment.
 It was intended to give children who had misbehaved time to reflect on their actions.

 “Mr Meredith forced Pupil A to sit on the chair straight away when he arrived at school,” said Croker.
 “Pupil A had not misbehaved as he’d only just arrived.
 He grabbed pupil A by his left hand and pushed him to sit on the chair.”

 Meredith was also accused of speaking to the 10-year-old boy “overly loudly” in situations where it was not necessary.
 “Mr. Meredith had a loud voice.
 He invaded pupil A’s personal space,” Croker testified.
 “He had very aggressive posture and went very close to his face and was speaking loudly.”

 Meredith refuted this charge, however, claiming that he has a “naturally loud voice.”

 During the initial hearing in 2011, Meredith was also accused of restraining Pupil A on the floor with his face held against the carpet.
 This action reportedly resulted in a red mark on the student’s arm.
 Meredith said that the boy was already on the floor, and he simply had to wrap himself around him to keep him calm.

 A second student, Pupil B, was also said to have been victimized by Meredith.
 The teacher is accused of holding Pupil B by the front of his shirt and also of restraining him on the floor with his face on the carpet.

-After hearing this testimony, the professional conduct committee suspended Meredith, and soon afterward, he was dismissed.
+After hearing this testimony, the professional conduct committee suspended Meredith, and soon afterwards, he was dismissed.
 The incidents all occurred in the two months after he was appointed to a new position that involved teaching a class filled with the school’s most difficult and demanding students.